pmean/build-website/text/17/dryad.md

 author: "Steve Simon"
 source: "http://blog.pmean.com/dryad/"
 date: "2017-08-16"
+categories:
-categories: Recommendation
+- Recommendation
+tags:
+- Data sharing
-tags: Data sharing, Datasets
+- Datasets
 output: html_document
 ---

 I've been looking for something like this for a while.
 It is a repository for data sets associated with peer-reveiwed publicattions.
-I have only glanced at it briefly, but it looks fairly easy to use with a fair number of interesting data sets/publications.
+I have only glanced at it briefly
+- but it looks fairly easy to use with a fair number of interesting data sets/publications.

 <!---More--->